How we work

 Edge details

-With many options to choose from including simple bevels, and in contrast you have classic designs with bullnose or ogee’s, and finally the modern twist with the reverse bevel or shark’s nose.
+With many options to choose from including pencil and simple bevels, and in contrast you have classic designs with bullnose or ogee’s, and finally the modern twist with the reverse bevel or shark’s nose.

 Worktop edge detail